FOR A SONG

 Copies 6-10: white ink on black Arches, hand-bound in black suede.

-Copies 11-15: etchings printed in burnt sienna and black on Barcham Green white wove pape.
+Copies 11-15: etchings printed in burnt sienna and black on Barcham Green white wove paper.
 Hand-bound in natural goatskin.

 Black suede binding